If we don’t win, you don’t pay.

 - One party’s request for information can become expensive and time-consuming for the other.

-- A party responds to an information request by sending in thousands of documents that may not have anything to do with the case.
+- A party responds to an information request by sending thousands of documents that may not relate to the case.

 - A party files a request for a protective order to prevent the deposition of key witnesses.